chrischoy/knn_cuda/README.md

-# K-Nearest Neighbor CUDA Wrapper
+# K-Nearest Neighbor GPU

-This repository provides a python wrapper for the [K Nearest Neighbor CUDA library](https://github.com/vincentfpgarcia/kNN-CUDA).
+This repository contains a GPU version of K-Nearest Neighbor search.
+It also provides a python wrapper for the ease of use.
+The main CUDA code is modified from the [K Nearest Neighbor CUDA library](https://github.com/vincentfpgarcia/kNN-CUDA).

 # Installation